tehp/OpenPoGoBot/README.md

       -if LIST, --item-filter LIST                  Pass a list of unwanted items to recycle when collected at a Pokestop (e.g, [\"101\",\"102\",\"103\",\"104\"] to recycle potions when collected)"
       -d, --debug                                   Debug Mode
-      -t, --test                                    Only parse the specified location
+      -t, --test                                    Only parse the specified location -if ITEM_FILTER, --item-filter ITEM_FILTER    Filter items to recycle in the form of "id,id,id    "

 ### Command Line Example
     Pokemon Trainer Club (PTC) account: